learn-co-curriculum/dsc-deeper-neural-networks/README.md

 - $\hat y =  a^{[2]}$, the output layer will generate a value $a^{[2]}$, which is equal to $\hat y$.

-Rember that in each of the nodes in the hidden layer, a linear transformation will take place, as well as a transormation because of an activation function.
+Remember that in each of the nodes in the hidden layer, a linear transformation will take place, as well as a transformation because of an activation function.

 Let's look at the first node in the hidden layer.
 The linear transformation that takes place is $ z^{[1]}_1 = w^{[1]}_1 x +b^{[1]}_1$, and the activation  $a^{[1]}_1= f(z^{[1]}_1)$.
 Notice how we use $f$ here instead of $\sigma$.
 In fact, we don't have to use the sigmoid as an activation function, there are numerous other options!